leafuk/alexa-simulator-cli/README.md

 `token ...`

 Set the access token to the supplied value for any subsequent requests.
 This allows you to call your skill while supplying a real access token. `token 1bNDh273r.hdbdt7wj2jb.293...` (shortened for brevity).

+`appid ...`

+Set the application ID to the supplied value.
+If you have application ID checks in your skill, you can supply a valid ID by calling this command. `appid amzn1.ask.skill.9a451d2a-4788-482c-ad08-b7af959061b4`.